MarcinKilarski/Website-Audit/reports/page-load/page-load-report.md

 It is important that your server supports HTTP/2, as it will make unnecessary to apply some additional page load optimisation technics to your site, such as:

-- spreading files over multiple domains
+- splitting files over multiple domains
 - combining or inlining your CSS styles
 - combining or inlining your JavaScript code
 - combining small images into CSS sprites